The-Old-Castle-Defense/docs/nft-collections/index.md

 </div>

 ::card_info
-TOCD supports to the policy: **80%** of the NFT will be distributed to active users and influencers.
+TOCD supports to the policy: **80%** of all NFT will be distributed to active users and influencers.
 ::

 <div>